Recommendations For Trailer Frame Painting

 One Last Tip:

 DIY Trailer Frame Painting ToolOn the note of disposable paint sprayers, when I use epoxy primers, I use a disposable aerosol sprayer.
-It’s basically an aerosol top that screws onto a glass bottle with paint in it.
-You put in the paint (or primer) you want, and it effectively becomes a spray can.
+It is basically an aerosol top that screws onto a glass bottle with paint in it.
+You put in the paint (or primer) you want, screw on this top.
+It effectively becomes a spray can.

 While the one in the image is pretty good, there are others too.
-I’m told that local places like Walmart and Harbor Freight have things similar.
-However, I have not verified it because I don’t shop those places very much.
+I am told that local places like Walmart and Harbor Freight have things similar.
+However, I have not verified it because I don’t shop at those places very much.

 To me, this is a great way to make any paint a spray paint.
 Or, in this case, any primer a spray primer.
 (Check to see if you need to thin your choice of primer before spraying it.
 I think these aerosol sprayers do better with thicker paints than normal pneumatic sprayers.
 Just check before jumping into trailer frame painting.